 Facing the IRS

 No matter what your situation may be with the guidance of a qualified tax attorney, you can face the IRS confidently.
-The professional will face a penalty abatement hearing with the IRS, knowing all of your information and present the best case possible on your behalf.
+The professional will face an IRS penalty abatement hearing, knowing all of your information and present the best case possible on your behalf.
 The tax attorney will present your case objectively and from every angle and leave no question unanswered.
 When finished and if their arguments are persuasive, you will likely be granted the abatement request.